 SHALL support the Messages Service according to [OS-Social-API] section 2.7.
 In particular, MSN Servers and MSN Clients SHALL support the retrieval and deletion of messages and SHOULD support the update of messages.

+In addition, the abuse reporting functionality and the related management SHOULD be supported by MSN Clients and MSN Servers.
+When supported, this functionality SHALL be implemented as part of the ActivityStreams Service, according to section 9.2.3.1 at least on the following object types: “activity”, “image”, “video”, “person” and “application”.

 Update section 9.2